gruntwork-io/terragrunt/docs/_docs/01_getting-started/overview.md

 Following this pattern, you can create as many units of infrastructure in your project as you like without worrying about collisions in remote state keys.

 Note that while this is the idiomatic approach for defining the `key` attribute for your `backend` configuration, it is not a requirement.
 You can set the `key` attribute to any value you like, and you can use any Terragrunt HCL function to generate that value dynamically such that you avoid collisions in your remote state.

+Another completely valid approach, for example, is to utilize [get_repo_root](/docs/reference/built-in-functions/#get_repo_root), which returns a path relative to the root of the git repository.
+This, of course, has the drawback that it will not work if you are not using git.

 Just make sure to test your configuration carefully, and document your approach so that others can understand what you're doing.

 ### The `dependency` block